smjothen/ApolloESP32Application/docs/ota_and_bootloaders.md

 These values are stored if the received CRC matches the CRC calculated from the flash.
 The stored values are used for:
 - Validating the integrity of the application on normal boot.
-- Validating the integrity of the application before starting it when the ESP32 commandes it to do so.
+- Validating the integrity of the application before starting it when the ESP32 commanded it to do so.
 - Defining the currently installed application; the CRC is returned when the ESP32 asks for the version of the current image.
 ### Flash layout
 The flash layout, the constants defining it, and the alignments should probably be cleaned up some.
 The current layout is as follows: